SenseNet/sensenet/docs/content-type.md

 ## Example

-Let's examine on of the built-on Content Types, the *User*.
-Log in as an Administrator and go to Explore.
+Let's examine one of the built-in Content Types: the *User*.
+Log in as an Administrator and go to Content Explorer.
 Navigate to */Root/System/Schema/ContentTypes*.
 Here you can see the *Content Type hierarchy*.
-The root element is the Content (GenericContent).
+The root element is the GenericContent.
 Navigate to */Root/System/Schema/ContentTypes/GenericContent/User*.
-An administrative surface appears with child Content Types and field set available on Car content:
+An administrative surface appears with child Content Types and field set available on User content items:

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/ctd/ctd-in-contentexplorer.png" style="margin: 20px auto" />

-You can edit the [Content Type Definition](ctd.md) of the User Content Type by clicking on the edit [Action](action.md) link.
+You can edit the [Content Type Definition](ctd.md) of the User Content Type by clicking on the Edit link.

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/ctd/ctd-xml.png" style="margin: 20px auto" />